theapana/ipa-keyboard/README.md

 This project aims to (1) define a keyboard spec (2) explain the rationale behind the design.

+This layout is designed to integrate with a regular typing layout (e.g. QWERTY, Dvorak) so that IPA transcriptions may be entered without the need to change to a different layout, type the transcription, and return to the base layout.
+That

+The mechanism for entering keys will generally be to first hit a _modifier_ combination that activates a particular _layer_, and then enter the _base_ key, which will insert the specified IPA symbol, and return the keyboard to it's regular state.
+This mechanism is known as "one-shot" by keyboard enthusiasts.

 Design principles:

 - first and foremost, key commands for an IPA symbol should have _phonetic grounding_
     - e.g. /ʃ/ is retracted ([+ant]) /s/
     - e.g. /ɰ/ is the semi-vowel of /ɯ/, which is unround /u/
+    - e.g. /ʎ/ is not just turned-y, but lateral /j/, which itself is semi-vowel of /i
+        - therefore, instead of `{mod}` + `y`; /ʎ/ is instead `l` + `j` (lateral /j/)
 - secondly, if typographical cues clearly outweigh complex key commands required to implement phonetically grounded sequence, then those should be used instead